pletzer/compos/README.md

 4. With 1, 2, and 3 in place we can find any location on a bone specimen, which matches a location on another, reference bone.
-From the location on the reference bone compute rho and theta (requires interpolation).
+From the location on the reference bone, on can compute rho and theta (interpolation).
-   Then one finds the x, y coordinates that map to rho and theta on the specimen bone.
-This requires an iterative method, for instance Newton.
+   Then one finds the x, y coordinates that map to rho and theta on the specimen bone, which requires an iterative method, for instance Newton.